 If you focus on the wrong element or prioritise the wrong order of remedy, the business may well trade into an even worse scenario.
-Often CEOs and managing directors contact me after they have tried a few times to make the changes and find that business is slipping further, and the teams are getting less responsive.
-The problem is escalating instead of being remedied you are a great sales problem.
+Often CEOs and managing directors contact me after they have tried a few times to make the changes and find that business is slipping further and the teams are getting less responsive.
+The problem is escalating instead of being remedied, you are a great sales problem.

 Getting things in order

 As a broad brush, one or more of these issues is a problem.
-The important step is to thoroughly investigate the problems and ensure you are treating the cause and not effect.
+The important step is to thoroughly investigate the problems and ensure you are treating the cause and not the effect.
 Establishing what the company needs and balanced with what the company can cope with is critical to achieving sales revenue improvement.

 In assignments over the last twelve months, I have worked with companies that identified the need for change.
-The question they needed answered was ‘what change is required that will fundamentally become the catalyst to achieving the revenue improvement we have planned?’
+The question they needed answered was, ‘what change is required that will fundamentally become the catalyst to achieving the revenue improvement we have planned?’